 Mohism, together with Confucianism, Taoism and Legalism, was one of the four main philosophic schools in the ancient China.
 Quoted from Mencious’s writing, “The ideologies of Yang Zhu and Mozi fill the world.
 What the people speak of is either Yang’s or Mo’s.”
 Mencious is generally known to be the philosopher that drives Confucianism after the death of Confucius, while Yang Zhu is one of the Taoist philosophers.
 From this quote we can imagine that Mohism was as huge as Taoism during Mencious’s time, despite we rarely hear of it as compared to Confucianism and Taoism nowadays.

 I’m very inspired by Mohism.
 Personally, I think it is almost comparable to classical Greek philosophy, science and mathematics.
 Mozi lived around the same time as Socrates.
-But IMHO, the varieties of Mozi’s knowledge is comparable to those of Plato’s (student of Socrates) or even Aristotle’s (student of Plato).
+But in my opinion, the varieties of Mozi’s knowledge is comparable to those of Plato’s (student of Socrates) or even Aristotle’s (student of Plato).

 Mohism was lost for centuries.
 The Qin state united China, established the Qin dynasty and marked the end of the Warring States Period.
 The Qin dynasty introduced several reforms and standardisation strategies, one of which is to suppress all philosophic schools, except Legalism which was adopted as the official state philosophy.
 The infamous incident of burning of books and burying of scholars has put an aggressive stop to the Mohist movement and its popularity among the commoners.

-After the Qin dynasty was ousted by the Han dynasty, Confucianism was adopted as the official doctrine and so was it in almost all following dynasties.
-Due to that and also the shift of the social mentality (Mohists lived a thrifty, disciplined and hard life following to their social ideology), Mohism has slowly faded away over the time and what was left was only its name in some historical writings stating that it was one of the main schools of thought during the Spring and Autumn Period and the Warring States Period in the ancient China.
+After the Qin dynasty was ousted by the Han dynasty, Confucianism was adopted as the official doctrine, and so were almost all the following dynasties.
+Due to that and also the shift of the social mentality (Mohists lived a thrifty, disciplined and hard life following to their social ideology), Mohism has slowly faded away over the time and what was left was only its name in some historical writings stating that it was one of the more popular schools of thought during the Spring and Autumn Period and the Warring States Period in the ancient China.